jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Create Data - Form _ List/Create a customer list with data.md

 ### Add a navigation action

 1. Add a navigation action that is performed when a single item is clicked in the list, and referenced by using the `custId` parameter.
 In this step clicking on a customer in the list opens the view-customer jig to view the customer's details.
-Use the `onPress` action with an `action.go-to` type and the `linkTo` option as shown below.&#x20;
+Use the `onPress` action with an `action.go-to` type and the `linkTo` option as shown below.

 :::CodeblockTabs
 YAML